- Location: New York

 - Download, print, complete, and sign the Application for Driver License or Non-Driver ID Card (Form MV-44) (be sure to respond to all of the questions on the back of the form).

-- Make copies of your proof of identity, which combined must equal the value of 6 points* of acceptable ID.
+- Make copies of your proof of identity.
 NY provides a full list of acceptable ID and associated points.

 - Determine the applicable fee.
 (See “Replacement Fees” below.)